 When he saw this occur to the wife of another newly married man, William Wallace was motivated to elope rather than have an open and planned wedding ceremony with his beloved.
 Sometime afterward, they were seen engaged in a public display of affection.
 The controlling rulers in the area acted on their belief that they were entitled to assert similar affections.
 She objected and was killed as consequence.

 This was the beginning to the movie "Braveheart".

 Many historians regard the practice of Prima Noctes as historical fiction.

 In ancient times, it was a custom that well-to-do travelers be treated as if they were part of the household.
-This sometimes meant sharing a wife with a visitor.
+This sometimes meant sharing a wife or a daughter with a visitor.
 On occasion, this resulted in children.
 Months after the visitation, the new child was sometimes referred to as a blessing to the household.

 Many historians regard this aspect of hospitality as historical fiction.

 Many people believe that historical figures do not come into power all on their own.
 They believe that men of power either inherit that power, or win that power through war, or are forged from birth.
 What does a man do when he finds out he was forged for a purpose?
 What does he do when everything he was taught as a child was a mask put in place to ensure that he would mature to the power needed to do what was intended for him?
 And, what if he was also forged to believe that purpose was wrong?